mross1080/GithubForArtistsITPCamp/README.md

 ## Other Things To Know

+### Other Stuff You Can Do On GitHub

+[Github Pages](https://pages.github.com/) : a quick and easy hosting solution for static websites.
+Unlimited repositories.
+Can’t host any servers or anything particularly complex.

+[Wikis](https://help.github.com/en/articles/about-wikis): a great way to document more complex open-source projects (or use as a blog, syllabus, or any other purpose you might think of).

+[Pro and Enterprise](https://help.github.com/en/articles/githubs-products) : starting a business?
+Working with a big group?
+Want to keep your code closed-source (boooooo)?
+Github has a range of options for professional and enterprise use.

 ### Licensing

 Most publicly available code on GitHub is considered open-source (which means anyone can use or contribute to it).
 If you want to keep your code closed-source and private, you’ll have to register for the paid GitHub tier.
 If you’re comfortable with keeping your code open, it’s wise to pick a license.
 Licenses are basically some legalese that determines how your code can be used.
 The most common ones on GitHub are the MIT License, which basically allows any use of your code including creating closed-source versions, and the GNU License, which allows any use *except* closed-source.
 If you need help choosing your license, [ChooseALicense](https://choosealicense.com/) is a helpful resource.
 To add licensing to your repository, you can follow the instructions [here](https://help.github.com/en/articles/licensing-a-repository).

+### Resources

+If we’ve successfully convinced you that git and GitHub are the way to go, you’re in luck: there are tons of resources out there for both.
+We’ll list a few here:

+*[Git Cheat Sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf)* : a list of commonly used git commands.

+*[GitHub Guides](https://guides.github.com/): a series of tutorials produced by GitHub for learning its tools.
+Great way to get started with GitHub Pages, creating wikis, and more.

+*[Version Control with Git](http://shop.oreilly.com/product/0636920022862.do) : getting reallllly into git?
+Check out O’Reilly’s version control with git, a great resource for getting super in-depth.